yujinrlee/hello-world/README.md

 # hello-world

-learning from Codeacademy: first repository
+Hi.
+I'm YJ, and I'm learning the basics of building websites from Codeacademy.

+I am learning about basic Git Workflow.